ubuwaits/beautiful-web-type/README.md

 ## Suggesting Typefaces

-I'm happy to receive suggestions for typefaces to feature either though [a GitHub issue](https://github.com/ubuwaits/beautiful-web-type/issues) or via [email](mailto:ubuwaits@gmail.com).
-When sending the suggestion please send an example or two of the type in use.
+I'm happy to receive suggestions for typefaces via [a GitHub issue](https://github.com/ubuwaits/beautiful-web-type/issues).
+When sending suggestions please include an example or two of the typeface in use.
 This helps me to make an initial evaluation of the typeface.

 ## Old version of site